Skip to main content

 First Sunday of each quarterFREQ=MONTHLY;INTERVAL=3;BYDAY=1SU

-Maintenance windows end automatically when their end time is reached.
+Manual mutes and scheduled maintenance windows end automatically when their end time is reached.
 The system checks for expired windows every 1 minute and:

-1. Closes the maintenance window
+1. Closes the mute or maintenance window

 2. Records the end time and reason ("auto-ended") in the maintenance history